kitstokes/digi-proc/content/0-overview.md

 **File name examples**:

-Manuscript Group 190, box 4, folder 2, letter 1, with multiple pages becomes
+Manuscript Group 190, box 4, folder 2, letter 1, with multiple pages becomes `mg190_b4_f2-001p001; mg190_b4_f2-002p002; etc`.
-### Install Jekyll

-Jekyll is a Gem, a software package installed via Ruby's management system called RubyGems (similar to Python's Pip).
-Open a terminal and type:
-`gem install jekyll bundler`

-This will take a minute as Gem installs all the dependencies and builds extensions.
+Photograph Group 3, box 1, photograph 3 becomes `pg3_b1-003`.

+## Prepare to Scan:
+1. Go to your personal folder in the **Scans** folder on the C: drive at your workstation.
+2. If CDIL staff has not done so already, create a folder for the scanning project titled after the collection you're scanning (e.g. MG 190).
+3. Inside that folder, create another folder called **tiff**.
+This will be the destination for your initial scans.

+## Scanning Images

 ### Install Text Editor